sparc-coop/blossom/Sparc.Features/readme.md

 - the core Entities are protected from needing to evolve as the API evolves,
 - the shape of each API can evolve separately from all the Entities or other API methods

+If you don't like records, you can use classes!

 ## What if my Feature doesn't have any Input Data?